 Anaplasmosis can involve symptoms similar to those of Lyme disease.
 Babesiosis can present with a wide range of symptoms, from sudden and severe shock, high fever, and dark urine to a slowly progressing infection with more subtle clinical signs.
 Diagnosis of both diseases includes blood tests similar to those used to check for Lyme disease.

-Preventing Lyme Disease and Other Tick-borne Illnesses
+Preventing Lyme Disease and Other Tick-Borne Illnesses

 - Ask your veterinarian to conduct a tick check at each exam.
 They’ll be able to find any you may have missed.